openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Note: If not stated otherwise, every sub-element in `verified_claims` is defined as optional.
 Extensions of this specification, including trust framework definitions, can define further constraints on the data structure.

-A machine-readable syntax definition of `verified_claims` is given as JSON schema in (#json_schema).
+A machine-readable syntax definition of `verified_claims` is given as JSON schema in [@!verified_claims.json].
 It can be used to automatically validate JSON documents containing a `verified_claims` element.

 ## verification Element {#verification}